fellowgeek/enClose/README.md

 http://enclose.erfan.me

-#WHAT IS IT?
+# WHAT IS IT?
 enClose is a HTML5 wrapper for iOS and OSX. enClose comes with all the tools you know and love like jQuery, Bootstrap, Font Awesome, and FastClick but you don't have to use any of them if you don't want to.

 FastClick makes your HTML5 apps work and feel as fast as native apps in terms of responsiveness on iOS.

 enClose lets you call native functions from your JavaScript app and call JavasSrcipt functions from your native part of the app.

-#WHY SHOULD I CARE?
+# WHY SHOULD I CARE?
-PhoneGap is limited, over complicated, and stupid.
-It only gives you a set of function through the API, why not take advantage of everything that iOS or OSX platform can offer, duh!.
+PhoneGap is limited, over complicated, It only gives you a set of function through the API, why not take advantage of everything that iOS or OSX platform can offer.

 enClose is super simple and flexible, you have the freedom to everything the way you want, the whole thing is 40 lines of code, really!

-#HOW DOES IT WORK?
+# HOW DOES IT WORK?
 Glad you asked, when a native function is called through a special URL from the JavaScript, the UIWebView on the native side catches this URL and calls the correct method on the native side. to call a JavaScript function from native we simply use the UIWebView method "stringByEvaluatingJavaScriptFromString".

 This is how a native function is called from JavaScript, in this example: